so-lu/RAK8212_itracker_firmware_based_on_nRF5SDK15.0_freertos/README.md

 2. Code and client

-    The code is for client, our moudle provide gps location info and sensor collect like below.In this project, sensor data and gps data update per 15s, then send to server via BG96.
+    The code is for client, which RAk8212 provide gps location info and sensor data collection like below.
+In this project, sensor data and gps data update per 15s, then send to server via BG96.

-    Arduino Compatible – Host controller NRF52832 has been widely used in Arduino environment

     Integrated Quectel BG96 NB-IoT wireless communication Module, with GPS built-in.